1950 NASCAR Grand National Series: Poor Man's 500

 Rexford took the lead in the 121st lap and went on to beat runner-up Glenn Dunnaway by two laps.
 Lloyd Moore finished third and took the lead in the Grand National point standings by 36.5 points over Tim Flock, who finished ninth.
 Lee Petty crossed the finish line in fourth place and Bill Blair took fifth.
 The promoters did pay some lap money, with $5 going to the leader of each lap from the 101st through the 200th.
 Rexford's earnings came to $1,400 with the lap money.
 Turner led the first 120 laps before his engine went sour.
 He departed after 133 laps and wound up 19th.
 A crowd of 11,000 showed up on Memorial Day and watched Al Gross, former stunt car driver for the Jimmy Lynch Thrill Show, flip his Oldsmobile in the ninth lap.
 Gross suffered a broken back and was taken to the hospital for an extended stay.

 Frank Canale posted the second-fastest qualifying time but overheating problems forced him out after 74 laps.
 Joe Merola was on hand with a new radically designed 1948 Tucker Torpedo, one of the most controversial and advanced automobiles.
 The car went out before Merola was able to complete a lap.
+This was the first NASCAR race with a name.